Hill30/amq-tests/README.md

  * number of clients tens of thousands (currenlty requested up to 20000)
  * Quality of Service: Exactly Once
  * network traffic: moderate.
 Expected number of messages per client less than 1000 per day
  * acceptable delivery latency: pretty lax.
-It is ok if the delay is even a minute or more even if the network is connectet at the moment.
+It is ok if the delay is even a minute or more even if the network is connected at the moment.

 ## The Environmnet